jamesrosssharp/MegaBrainSoC/README.md

 existing ISA, i.e. thumb, and specifically, the Cortex-M0 instruction set.
     First goal: make an emulator for the Cortex-M0 instruction set and create executable, emulatable programs for it.
 Hello world should suffice.
-A simple memory mapped UART peripheral is all that is required.
-    Next goal: start emulating the hardware required for a simple 2d/3d gaming platform.
+A simple memory mapped UART peripheral is all that is required. - COMPLETE Next goal: start emulating the hardware required for a simple 2d/3d gaming platform.
 First, a simple blitter engine.
 Then add sprite channels, and tile channels.
 Then basic 3D primitives, support for index and vertex buffers, and basic texturing.
     Third goal: write several games including JPTA, Bloodlust, and Kraptor, as well as a doom clone.